 It can be difficult for newer writers to understand the various types of editing, how they differ and how any one kind of editing might benefit their work.
 This is further complicated by the fact that editors sometimes combine editorial functions, which may make them appear to be creating their own definition.
 In order to prevent any potential confusion or misunderstanding about what I do and how I work, below is my take on developmental editing.

-Developmental editing—also called story-craft editing—evaluates the strengths and weaknesses of how a story is crafted.
-Developmental editing takes into consideration the author’s unique voice and writing style and works within it.
-The editor does not rewrite the work, but makes specific suggestions as to how the author can strengthen all aspects of the story to reflect what they’re trying to say in the most compelling way.
+Developmental editing—also known as big-picture editing—evaluates the strengths and weaknesses of how a story is crafted.
+It takes into consideration your unique voice and writing style and works within it.
+I will not rewrite your work, but I will make specific suggestions as to how you can strengthen all aspects of your story to reflect what you’re trying to say in the most compelling way.

 Examples of what is covered by developmental editing:

 - characters who may be underdeveloped or whose actions aren’t quite believable

 - inconsistent point of view

 - pacing that’s not quite working for the story

 - theme, and how effectively (or ineffectively) it’s conveyed

 In other words, developmental editing is a general critique of what’s working and what isn’t.
 It is not copyediting or proofreading, but an overall view of the writing.